 Olympic athletes and leading sales reps know the value of training.
 They invest in it heart and soul.
 Today, we’ll share how Highspot is helping reps outperform the competition with training options mapped to the unique demands of your business.

-In a recent survey of over 400 B2B sales reps, marketers, and sales enablement leaders, improving training was cited by over 60% as among the top five categories positively impacted by sales enablement.
+In a recent survey of more than 400 B2B sales reps, marketers, and sales enablement leaders, improving training was cited by over 60% as among the top five categories positively impacted by sales enablement.
 Sharing best practices was of nearly equal importance and just behind easy access to content and increased efficiency.
-This is inline with research from Aberdeen Group indicating that 54% of best-in-class sales leaders support standard sales training with additional sales education activities.
+This is in line with research from Aberdeen Group indicating that 54% of best-in-class sales leaders support standard sales training with additional sales education activities.